hymancortista/activedirectory-accountlockout/README.md

 </p>

 <h1>Dealing with Account Lockouts</h1>
-This tutorial outlines the implementation of on-premises Active Directory within Azure Virtual Machines.<br />
+This tutorial outlines how to deal with accounts that have been locked after multiple failed logins.<br />